stephaniefay/pkmn_scrapper/README.md

 Turns out that aproach creates **n** threads (and **n** concurrently executions) which Windows promply warned me that it hated it (and, I mean, fair.
 I was opening more than 100+ executions) and I changed to a queue approach (and thought myself a genious for that!) but Windows also didn't like to have a master process opening n child processes.

-And, mind I add, I never intended to have it executing concurrently, I actually wanted something more like `do A > do B > iterate doing C > do D`, so I was desperate searching for *other* solutions, ending with a .bat that executes on its own and everything works (it is on the project! is the run.bat, and it should be executed from inside the directory he is currently on)
+And, mind I add, I never intended to have it executing concurrently, I actually wanted something more like `do A > do B > iterate doing C > do D`, so I was desperate searching for *other* solutions, ending with a .bat that executes on its own and everything works (it is on the project! is the `run.bat`, and it should be executed from inside the directory he is currently on)

 And that's it.